TL;DR

 This is perhaps the most important detail in any income protection policy, as it defines the circumstances under which you can claim.

-- Own Occupation: This is the most comprehensive and desirable definition.
-The policy will pay out if you are unable to perform the specific duties of your own job.
+- Own Occupation: This is the more comprehensive and desirable definition.
+The policy may pay out if you are unable to perform the specific duties of your own job.
 A surgeon who injures their hand and can no longer operate would be able to claim under this definition, even if they could still work in a different role, such as teaching.

 - Suited Occupation: This is less generous.
 It means the policy will only pay out if you are unable to do your own job or any other job for which you are reasonably qualified by way of your education, training, or experience.